awsdocs/aws-greengrass-developer-guide/doc_source/telemetry.md

 # Gathering system health telemetry data from AWS IoT Greengrass core devices<a name="telemetry"></a>

 System health telemetry data is diagnostic data that can help you monitor the performance of critical operations on your Greengrass core devices\.
-The telemetry agent on the Greengrass core collects local telemetry data and publishes it to AWS Cloud without any customer interaction\.
+The telemetry agent on the Greengrass core collects local telemetry data and publishes it to Amazon EventBridge without requiring any customer interaction\.
+Core devices publish telemetry data to EventBridge on a best effort basis\.
+For example, core devices might fail to deliver telemetry data while offline\.

+**Note**
+Amazon EventBridge is an event bus service that you can use to connect your applications with data from a variety of sources, such as Greengrass core devices and [deployment notifications](deployment-notifications.md)\.
+For more information, see [What is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html) in the *Amazon EventBridge User Guide*\.

 You can create projects and applications to retrieve, analyze, transform, and report telemetry data from your edge devices\.
 Domain experts, such as process engineers, can use these applications to quickly gain insights into fleet health\.